legendofmiracles/Themefox-Manager/README.md

 ## New features:

-Please leave a pull request, if you want to have new features added.
+Please leave a pull request / open a issue , if you want to have new features added.